catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

     - '$default'
 ```

-While we focus on CWP here, the lessons learned are applicable to all SilverStripe development.

 ## Existing page types

-* In this lesson we will create our first new page type for use in the site, but first its probably best to look at what page types come out of the box in CWP SilverStripe as there are a lot.
+* In this lesson we will create our first new page type for use in the site, but first its probably best to look at what page types come out of the box.
+CWP adds a lot of them.

 * The best way to see a list of them is to log in to the CMS of our site but putting /admin on the end of the base url, i.e. http://mysite.localhost/admin then log in with "admin" and "password".